The supercharging immunity benefits of curcumin

 How do you get and use curcumin?

-It shouldn’t be a surprise that I advise nearly all my patients to get curcumin into their lives.
+It shouldn’t be a surprise that we advise nearly all our readers to get curcumin into their lives.

 If you often enjoy curries and other delicious Asian, Indian, and some southern hemisphere cuisines, you’re certainly getting plenty of turmeric, the source of curcumin.